 CTR is another valuable metric to track over time, as it often helps your agency identify “quick wins” for your clients

 For example, if one of your client's pages is ranking on the first page and has a high number of impressions but a low CTR, often by simply changing the title and/or meta description leads to a significant increase in traffic.

 Here's what the founder and CEO of GetVOIP had to say about tracking CTR in Search Console:

-If you're looking for low-hanging fruit, one of the easiest things you can do in Google Search Console is to look for queries where you're ranking in the top 3 spots, but your click through rate is less than 10%.
+If you're looking for low-hanging fruit, one of the easiest things you can do in Google Search Console is to look for queries where you're ranking in the top 3 spots, but your click-through rate is less than 10%.
 In those situations, often you can optimize your meta description and start getting a much bigger percentage of the traffic for that search term.

-SEO Tracking & Reporting with AgencyAnalytics
+How To Use AgencyAnalytics for SEO Tracking & Reporting

 While AgencyAnalytics is known as an all-in-one reporting platform, another one of the features that digital marketing agencies use it for are the built-in SEO tools.

 How to Monitor Backlinks in AgencyAnalytics

 To monitor backlinks with AgencyAnalytics, first, you need to enable it from within a campaign by clicking on the “Integrations” tab.

 Next, choose “Backlink Manager” and click the “Enable” button.